Inside_Yerba_Buena_Tunnel_westbound.jpg

 In all three of his “bridge Proclamations” of 1872, Emperor Norton specified that a bridge connecting Oakland and San Francisco be routed “via Goat Island” — what we know today as Yerba Buena Island.

-The tunnel through the island that connects the two “halves” of the San Francisco–Oakland Bay Bridge — opening as part of the bridge in 1936 and known unofficially as “Yerba Buena Tunnel” — fulfills the Emperor’s vision.
+Today, the tunnel through this island connects the east and west “halves” of the San Francisco–Oakland Bay Bridge.
+Opening as part of the bridge in 1936, the never officially named “Yerba Buena Tunnel” is the key that unlocks the Emperor’s vision.

 2026 will mark the 90th anniversary of both the tunnel and the bridge.
 This affords a wonderful opportunity for the California state legislature to finally place the Emperor’s name on his bridge with a simple, elegant gesture: